-The second largest of Italy's 20 regions, Piedmont has borders with France, Switzerland and the Italian regions of Lombardy, Liguria and the Aosta Valley and is home to Alagna, Bardoneccia and the half a dozen ski resorts (Sestriere, Sauze d’Oulx, Sansicario, Pragelato, Cesana and Claviere) that comprise the Via Lattea (Milky Way) ski area among others.
+The second largest region in Italy and 43% mountainous, Piedmont has borders with France, Switzerland and the Italian regions of Lombardy, Liguria and the Aosta Valley and is home to Alagna, Bardoneccia and the half a dozen ski resorts (Sestriere, Sauze d’Oulx, Sansicario, Pragelato, Cesana and Claviere) that comprise the Via Lattea (Milky Way) ski area among others.

-There are around 50 ski areas in Piedmont but many are tiny.
+There are over 50 ski areas in Piedmont but many are tiny.
 This is fine if you are a resident of Turin and are looking for something to do on a Saturday afternoon.
-But, if you’re looking for a ski holiday as a visitor to the region, there are really only five “resorts” to note.
+But, if you’re looking for a ski holiday as a visitor to the region, there are really only half a dozen ski “resorts” to note.
 Given the variety on offer, it’s hard to make firm generalisations, but more often than not, ski resorts in Piedmont offer less crowded pistes with smaller or non-existent lift queues and lower prices than equivalent ski areas elsehwere.
 Food is also excellent, particularly the local meat dishes, and again it tends to be less expensive than in Switzerland and served in more civilised surroundings (less motorway café, more cosy restaurant) than across the border in France.